Geoff lemon and Adam Collins of The Final Word Cricket Podcast

 Geoff Lemon

-He edited one of one of Australia's oldest literary journals, Going Down Swinging, and directed the National Young Writers Festival.
-He wrote on music and politics before covering cricket and founding commentary station White Line Wireless.
-He has written for most cricket publications, published five books, and commentates on radio for the BBC and ABC.
+He edited literary journal Going Down Swinging, directed the National Young Writers Festival, and founded pirate commentary White Line Wireless.
+He has written six books and commentates on BBC radio.

 • "by far the best cricket podcast in the world."